+For colleges receiving candidacy and submitting a teach-out plan prior to being granted preaccreditation, the teach-out plan must ensure students completing the teach-out would meet curricular requirements for professional licensure or certification, if any, and which must include a list of academic programs offered by the institution and the names of other institutions that offer similar programs and that could potentially enter into a teach-out agreement with the institution.

-The Council will evaluate the teach-out plan to ensure that it provides for equitable treatment of students under the criteria listed below for teach-out agreements.
+The Council will evaluate the teach-out plan to ensure that it includes a list of currently enrolled students under the criteria listed below for teach-out agreements and the names of other colleges of podiatric medicine that offer similar programs and that could potentially enter into a teach-out agreement with the institution.
 The plan must specify what additional charges, if any, will need to be paid by the students, and will provide notification to the students of those charges.
-If the Council approves a teach-out plan that includes a program that also is accredited by another recognized accrediting agency, then the Council must notify that accrediting agency of its approval.
-The Council may require a college to which it has granted, provisional accreditation, or accreditation to enter into a teach-out agreement as part of its teach-out plan.
+If the Council approves a teach-out plan that includes a program or institution that also is accredited by another recognized accrediting agency, then the Council must notify that accrediting agency of its approval.
+The Council may require a college to which it has granted candidacy, preaccreditation, or accreditation to enter into a teach-out agreement as part of its teach-out plan.

 Evaluation of Teach-Out Agreements